-Dallas native Kyle Keller is in his third season as an assistant basketball coach at Texas A&M.
+Dallas native Kyle Keller is in his third season as an assistant basketball coach at Texas A&M in 2013-14.

 Keller came to Aggieland after three seasons as an assistant at the University of Kansas.
 He has been involved in college basketball for over two decades and brings 23 seasons of coaching experience to College Station.
 He has coached over 21 players that are now or have played in the NBA.
 The long-tenured assistant, who spent 13 seasons on the sidelines in the solid Big 12 Conference before A&M’s move to the SEC, has been a part of five conference titles, nine NCAA Tournament runs, three Elite Eight appearances and a trip to the Final Four in 2004.

 In his three seasons in Lawrence, Keller was on staff for 95 wins, three straight Big 12 regular-season championships (2009, 2010, 2011) and two Big 12 postseason championship titles (2010, 2011).
 KU entered the 2010 NCAA Tournament as the No. 1 overall seed and advanced to the Elite Eight this past April.
 While he was on staff at Kansas, two Jayhawks were lottery picks in the NBA Draft (Cole Aldrich and Xavier Henry) while Sherron Collins also played in the league for the Charlotte Bobcats.

 Prior to his stint with the Jayhawks, Keller served nine years on the Oklahoma State men's basketball staff under head coaches Eddie Sutton and Sean Sutton.
 As director of basketball operations and assistant coach at OSU, Keller helped in recruiting, coaching, scouting, academics and team travel.
 In Stillwater, Keller served as an assistant coach from 1999-2002, as the director of basketball operations from 2002-06 and assistant coach from 2006-08.